 The Food Labeling and Nutritional Labeling Guide is a summary of the FDA labeling regulations.
 This publication is written in easy-to-understand language and is highly recommended reading for anyone developing new food product labels.

-Guidance for Industry: Refrigerated Carrot Juice and Other Refrigerated Low-Acid Juices:
+- Guidance for Industry: Refrigerated Carrot Juice and Other Refrigerated Low-Acid Juices (FDA):

 Refrigerated foods require additional labels that clearly indicate to consumers that the product must be stored under refrigerated conditions.

 - Processors should be aware of potential food allergens in their product.
 Failure to indicate an allergenic substance on the label could have life threatening consequences.

 - Nutrition Labeling (FDA)

 - Nutritional labels are required on most food products.
 Small businesses can claim an exemption from Nutritional Labeling requirements.
 However, it is common to have a nutritional label prepared and available for customers upon request even if it doesn’t appear on the label.
 If you are not making nutritional claims, nutritional labels are typically generated from a database and the product formulation.
 Camera ready copies of nutritional labels can be purchased from companies that specialize in this type of service.